 What Is the Common Cold?

 People "catch" the cold on a regular basis but what exactly are we catching?
-The cold is really a virus - usually the rhinovirus, coronavirus, respiratory syncytial virus, or parainfluenza virus.
-These viruses are not contracted from being out in the cold or getting wet, despite the popular misconception, rather they are contracted by someone else that has the virus.
+The cold is really a virus and it is usually the rhinovirus, coronavirus, respiratory syncytial virus, or parainfluenza virus.
+These viruses are not contracted from being out in the cold or getting wet, despite the popular misconception, rather they are contracted from someone else that has the virus.
 Because the cold is a viral infections, you will be more prone to catching it if your immune system is weakened because you are tired, stressed, or have allergies.

 Can a Pet Catch Your Cold?

 According to the Ontario Veterinary College, a cat may be able to catch your cold depending on what kind of virus it is.
 It may not be very common but it can happen.
 A dog, on the other hand, cannot catch your cold.
-Exotic cats such as Bengals are included in this list of susceptible species but your exotic canines including foxes and wolfdogs will be just fine.
-Ferrets are another species that cannot catch your cold but they can catch the flu from you if you have it.
-It is always advised to wash your hands before and after handling your pet to protect both you and your pet from disease transmission but it is pretty unlikely that your pet will catch your cold.
+Exotic cats such as Bengals are not excluded from being susceptible to contracting the cold but exotic canines including foxes and wolfdogs will not be affected by the cold viruses.
+Ferrets are another species that cannot catch the common cold but they can catch the flu from you if you have it.
+It is always advised to wash your hands before and after handling your pet to protect both you and your pet from disease transmission but it is unlikely that you'll pass your cold on to your pets.

 What Diseases Can Your Pet Catch From You?

-- Ferrets, as was mentioned before, are able to catch the influenza virus from humans causing similar symptoms that we experience when sick with the flu.
+- Influenza - Ferrets, as was mentioned before, are able to catch the influenza virus from humans causing similar symptoms that we experience when we are sick with the flu.

 - Herpes simplex virus - Rabbits are susceptible to the herpes simplex virus (the virus that causes cold sores in some people's mouths) but it is more commonly seen in laboratory rabbits than pet rabbits.
 Hedgehogs are suspected to be able to catch the herpes simplex virus but it has yet to be confirmed.

 - H1N1 - Exotic cats and domestic felines can catch some viruses from humans including H1N1 and some of the cold viruses.